The Voyage of The Aegre: Notes on Chapter 18 – Disaster

 Finding the time

-Knowing Greenwich Mean Time (Universal Standard Time) was a vital contributor to our eventually finding our way to land as I describe in the book.
+Knowing Greenwich Mean Time (Universal Standard Time) was a vital contributor to our eventually finding our way to land, as I describe in the book.
 Here is a bit more detail.

 A few days after the capsize, as we gradually sorted out and cleaned up the cabin of The Aegre, Julie found our chronometer, our accurate Bulova Accutron watch, in the bilges, and still going.
 I’ve already written about timekeeping aboard The Aegre and how we came by the Accutron.
 See Measuring Accurate Time Aboard The Aegre.